 Budget setting process

-South Petherton Parish Council reviews and sets a budget each year which affects the amount of precept that it requests from South Somerset District Council.
+South Petherton Parish Council reviews and sets a budget each year which affects the amount of precept that it requests from Somerset Council.

 The budget process for South Petherton Parish Council is as follows: